Cadarn/DataCleaningProject/code_book.md

 Final output file variables
 ---------------------------
+All of the variables are the mean of the equivalent variable name in the raw data that have been averaged over each activity for each volunteer.
+Consequently there are 180 rows, 6 activities for each of the 30 volunteers.
-The following descriptions
+The following descriptions explain the variable naming convention.
+* The time domain signals have the prefix 't'.
+* If a variable is the result of a Fast Fourier Transform (FFT) it has the prefix 'f' for frequency domain.
+* The suffix describes the axis in which the accelerometer reading is taken i.e. x, y or z.
+* If the variable name contains 'mean' then it is the mean recorded variable.
+If it contains 'std' then it is the standard deviation of the recorded variable.
+* The acceleration signals are separated into 'body' and 'gravity' acceleration signals.
+* The presence of 'gyro' in a variable name implies it is an angular velocity.
+* The presence of 'jerk' in a variable name means it is associated to a Jerk reading.
+* 'mag' means that this is the magnitude of a variable.

+For example:
+tbodyaccmeanx is the mean value of the time domain body acceleration signal in the x axis.

+fbodyaccjerkstdy is the  - mean value of the standard deviation of the FFT of acceleration signal in the y axis.

+The full list of 88 variables with corresponding activity and subjectid in the output file, meanData\_by\_activity_subjectid.txt, are:

-* activity - One of the six activities performed: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+* activity - One of the six activities performed: WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING
 * subjectid - The unique numeric identifier of the volunteer; a number in the range 1-30.
-* tbodyaccmeanx - The mean value of the time domain body acceleration signal in the x axis.
-* tbodyaccmeany - The mean value of the time domain body acceleration signal in the y axis.
-* tbodyaccmeanz - The mean value of the time domain body acceleration signal in the z axis.
-* tgravityaccmeanx -
-* tgravityaccmeany -
-* tgravityaccmeanz -
-* tbodyaccjerkmeanx -
-* tbodyaccjerkmeany -
-* tbodyaccjerkmeanz -
-* tbodygyromeanx -
-* tbodygyromeany -
-* tbodygyromeanz -
-* tbodygyrojerkmeanx -
-* tbodygyrojerkmeany -
-* tbodygyrojerkmeanz -
-* tbodyaccmagmean -
-* tgravityaccmagmean -
-* tbodyaccjerkmagmean -
-* tbodygyromagmean -
-* tbodygyrojerkmagmean -
-* fbodyaccmeanx -
-* fbodyaccmeany -
-* fbodyaccmeanz -
-* fbodyaccmeanfreqx -
-* fbodyaccmeanfreqy -
-* fbodyaccmeanfreqz -
-* fbodyaccjerkmeanx -
-* fbodyaccjerkmeany -
-* fbodyaccjerkmeanz -
-* fbodyaccjerkmeanfreqx -
-* fbodyaccjerkmeanfreqy -
-* fbodyaccjerkmeanfreqz -
-* fbodygyromeanx -
-* fbodygyromeany -
-* fbodygyromeanz -
-* fbodygyromeanfreqx -
-* fbodygyromeanfreqy -
-* fbodygyromeanfreqz -
-* fbodyaccmagmean -
-* fbodyaccmagmeanfreq -
-* fbodybodyaccjerkmagmean -
-* fbodybodyaccjerkmagmeanfreq -
-* fbodybodygyromagmean -
-* fbodybodygyromagmeanfreq -
-* fbodybodygyrojerkmagmean -
-* fbodybodygyrojerkmagmeanfreq -
-* angletbodyaccmeangravity -
-* angletbodyaccjerkmeangravitymean -
-* angletbodygyromeangravitymean -
-* angletbodygyrojerkmeangravitymean -
-* anglexgravitymean -
-* angleygravitymean -
-* anglezgravitymean -
-* tbodyaccstdx - The mean value of the standard deviation of the time domain body acceleration signal in the x axis.
-* tbodyaccstdy - The mean value of the standard deviation of the time domain body acceleration signal in the y axis.
-* tbodyaccstdz - The mean value of the standard deviation of the time domain body acceleration signal in the z axis.
-* tgravityaccstdx -
-* tgravityaccstdy -
-* tgravityaccstdz -
-* tbodyaccjerkstdx -
-* tbodyaccjerkstdy -
-* tbodyaccjerkstdz -
-* tbodygyrostdx -
-* tbodygyrostdy -
-* tbodygyrostdz -
-* tbodygyrojerkstdx -
-* tbodygyrojerkstdy -
-* tbodygyrojerkstdz -
-* tbodyaccmagstd -
-* tgravityaccmagstd -
-* tbodyaccjerkmagstd -
-* tbodygyromagstd -
-* tbodygyrojerkmagstd -
-* fbodyaccstdx -
-* fbodyaccstdy -
-* fbodyaccstdz -
-* fbodyaccjerkstdx -
-* fbodyaccjerkstdy -
-* fbodyaccjerkstdz -
-* fbodygyrostdx -
-* fbodygyrostdy -
-* fbodygyrostdz -
-* fbodyaccmagstd -
-* fbodybodyaccjerkmagstd -
-* fbodybodygyromagstd -
-* fbodybodygyrojerkmagstd -
+* tbodyaccmeanx
+* tbodyaccmeany
+* tbodyaccmeanz
+* tgravityaccmeanx
+* tgravityaccmeany
+* tgravityaccmeanz
+* tbodyaccjerkmeanx
+* tbodyaccjerkmeany
+* tbodyaccjerkmeanz
+* tbodygyromeanx
+* tbodygyromeany
+* tbodygyromeanz
+* tbodygyrojerkmeanx
+* tbodygyrojerkmeany
+* tbodygyrojerkmeanz
+* tbodyaccmagmean
+* tgravityaccmagmean
+* tbodyaccjerkmagmean
+* tbodygyromagmean
+* tbodygyrojerkmagmean
+* fbodyaccmeanx
+* fbodyaccmeany
+* fbodyaccmeanz
+* fbodyaccmeanfreqx
+* fbodyaccmeanfreqy
+* fbodyaccmeanfreqz
+* fbodyaccjerkmeanx
+* fbodyaccjerkmeany
+* fbodyaccjerkmeanz
+* fbodyaccjerkmeanfreqx
+* fbodyaccjerkmeanfreqy
+* fbodyaccjerkmeanfreqz
+* fbodygyromeanx
+* fbodygyromeany
+* fbodygyromeanz
+* fbodygyromeanfreqx
+* fbodygyromeanfreqy
+* fbodygyromeanfreqz
+* fbodyaccmagmean
+* fbodyaccmagmeanfreq
+* fbodybodyaccjerkmagmean
+* fbodybodyaccjerkmagmeanfreq
+* fbodybodygyromagmean
+* fbodybodygyromagmeanfreq
+* fbodybodygyrojerkmagmean
+* fbodybodygyrojerkmagmeanfreq
+* angletbodyaccmeangravity
+* angletbodyaccjerkmeangravitymean
+* angletbodygyromeangravitymean
+* angletbodygyrojerkmeangravitymean
+* anglexgravitymean
+* angleygravitymean
+* anglezgravitymean
+* tbodyaccstdx
+* tbodyaccstdy
+* tbodyaccstdz
+* tgravityaccstdx
+* tgravityaccstdy
+* tgravityaccstdz
+* tbodyaccjerkstdx
+* tbodyaccjerkstdy
+* tbodyaccjerkstdz
+* tbodygyrostdx
+* tbodygyrostdy
+* tbodygyrostdz
+* tbodygyrojerkstdx
+* tbodygyrojerkstdy
+* tbodygyrojerkstdz
+* tbodyaccmagstd
+* tgravityaccmagstd
+* tbodyaccjerkmagstd
+* tbodygyromagstd
+* tbodygyrojerkmagstd
+* fbodyaccstdx
+* fbodyaccstdy
+* fbodyaccstdz
+* fbodyaccjerkstdx
+* fbodyaccjerkstdy
+* fbodyaccjerkstdz
+* fbodygyrostdx
+* fbodygyrostdy
+* fbodygyrostdz
+* fbodyaccmagstd
+* fbodybodyaccjerkmagstd
+* fbodybodygyromagstd
+* fbodybodygyrojerkmagstd